 Save 25% when you join AARP and enroll in Automatic Renewal for first year.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

 How to use the Get My Payment tool

-If you want to add your bank information for direct deposit, you’ll need to know the type of account you have (checking or savings, for instance), your account number and your bank routing number.
-You'll also need your adjusted gross income from your most recent tax return submitted — either 2019 or 2018 — and the refund or amount owed from the latest filed tax return.
+If you need to add your bank information for direct deposit, you’ll need to know the type of account you have (checking or savings, for instance), your account number and your bank routing number.
+You may also need your adjusted gross income (AGI) from your most recent tax return and the refund or amount owed from the latest filed tax return.
 You may have to answer additional security questions.

-The information from your previous year's tax returns is a security measure to keep fraudsters from claiming your stimulus checks, an IRS spokesperson said.
 To prevent fraud, the IRS tool won’t let you change your bank information on file with the IRS.
-If you have changed accounts since you filed your most recent return, the payment will get kicked back to the IRS, which will then send you a paper check to the address it has on file.
+If you have changed accounts since you filed your most recent return, the payment will get kicked back to the IRS, which will then mail a paper check to the address it has on file.